mellerbeck/QlikView-Data-Architect/Create the QlikView Associative Data Model.md

 ##                                                 Explain methods and considerations for connecting to different types of data sources
 ##                                                 Describe the circumstances under which different load strategies should be used

 ##                              Explain the circumstances under which QVD files and/or n-tiered data architectures should be recommended

+– Reading from QVD is 10-100 times faster than reading from Data sources.
+– Consolidating data from multiple data sources and databases.Create multi layer QVDs to create a robust data model.
+– Incremental load can be implemented only by using QVDs

 ##                                Describe the use and properties of fact tables and dimension tables
 ##                                Explain load techniques relevant to data transformation
 ##                                Explain the use of QlikView functions to transform data